Are your savings and investments suitable for you today and your future plans?

 Investment Planning

-Otherwise, there may be unexpected consequences in the future which do not suit what you had in mind for your family, or your investments may not be meeting your needs or could be too risky.
+Otherwise, there may be unexpected consequences in future which do not suit what you had in mind for your family, or your investments may not be meeting your needs, or they could be too risky.

 Personalised financial planning

 Your circumstances change over time, as can your objectives, at which point you need to review your wealth management.
-So, for example, it is important to re-evaluate your financial planning when you retire, and it is critical that you carry out a thorough review when you move to a new country, such as Spain, to take your new circumstances, income needs and the different tax regime into account.
+So, for example, it is important to re-evaluate your financial planning when you retire.
+Likewise, it is critical that you carry out a thorough review when you move to a new country to take your new situation, income needs and the different tax and succession regimes into account.

 A tailor-made strategic approach is key for the success of your investment portfolio.
 Every investor has different objectives, time horizon and attitude to risk.
-So it is vitally important that your portfolio is created and managed to meet your particular requirements.
+It is vitally important that your portfolio is created and managed to meet your particular requirements.

-Too many people have portfolios which are not suitable for them.
-They often carry a higher level of risk than they are comfortable with, even though they may not realise this.
+Too many people have portfolios which are not suitable for them and can’t meet their specific needs.
+They may have built them up over time, buying investments here and there, without an overall strategy.
+These portfolios often carry a higher level of risk than the investor is comfortable with, even though they may not realise this.
 They may not have adequate diversification, or own too many illiquid assets, or perhaps some unregulated investment schemes.
-Or the investment choices or combination of them may not actually be appropriate to meet their specific needs.

 The opposite can also be true – people can be too cautious, and this can have consequences in your later years.